strayPetal/filter-lists/internal/README.md

-# internal lists
+# Internal lists
 _**NOTE**: these lists aren't made to be imported directly!
 These are the lists that make up the main filter lists in the root folder of this repository._

-`[letter][number]` lists are aimed primarily towards blocking on specific sites.
+## Site-specific lists
+`[letter][number]`.
+Lists designed to block more aggressively on select sites.

 Number indicates how hard the list blocks.
 - `1` - block any red flags or simple things not needed for core functionality.
-- `2` - block everything by default, and create exceptions per domain or request type.
-May let some stragglers through if it means less filters, but not as much as `1`.
+- `2` - block everything by default, with exceptions per domain or request type.
+Will let some stragglers through if it means less filters than if using the `3` approach.
 - `3` - block everything by default, and allow through only what is strictly necessary.

-In the graphic below, "optimal" means that not many rules are required on the sites targeted to achieve that level of blocking.
-"Overkill" means that an absurd amount of rules is required to achieve that level of blocking.
-There is no point blocking less than the optimal level, so "no point" lists just don't exist.
+In the graphic below, "optimal" means using a reasonable amount of filters to achieve that blocking level.
+"Overkill" means that an unreasonable amount of filters are required.
+There is no point blocking less than what is optimal, so "no point" lists just don't exist.

 ![](list-aggressiveness.png)